openride/spindle/README.md

 incredibly easy to nest components and add features without friction.

 React `propTypes` can be specified on Spindle components.
-In fact, Spindle takes this concept a step further and lets you specify `modelType`, `emitType`, and even `TypedAction`s!
+In fact, Spindle takes this concept a step further and lets you specify `modelType`, `cbTypes`, and even `TypedAction`s!

 To see how to solve lots of different UI challenges with Spindle, check out the